Jharkhand Party: Post-Independence

 The Jharkhand Party participated in the 1952 election and won 34 seats in the Bihar Legislative Assembly and become the main opposition party.
-In 1955, the Jharkhand Party submitted a memorandum for creation of separate state to States Reorganization Commission, but the demand was not accepted because the region had many languages and tribal were in the minority.
+In 1955, the Jharkhand Party submitted a memorandum for the creation of separate state to the States Reorganization Commission, but the demand was not accepted because the region had many languages and tribal groups were in the minority.
 In 1957 and 1962 Legislative Assembly election, the winning candidates of the party reduced to 31 and 20 in subsequent elections.

-Jaipal Singh was disappointed by the declining popularity of his party and rejection of its demand for a separate Jharkhand.
+Jaipal Singh was disappointed by the declining popularity of his party and rejection of its demand for a separate Jharkhand state.
 In 1963 the Jharkhand Party merged with Indian National Congress.
 The merger was quite unpopular within the party ranks, and a number of splinter groups were formed, including the All India Jharkhand Party, the Hul Jharkhand Party, and Veer Birsa Dal.

 In 1967, N.E.
 Horo became an MLA of the Jharkhand Party from Kolibera by election.

 In 1971, the Jharkhand Party was reorganized by Bagun Sumrai, who was elected president.
 Horo became general secretary of the party.

-On 12 March 1971, the Jharkhand Party arranged the Jharkhand-Mang diwas agitations in front of the parliament.

 In 1975, N.E.
 Horo was elected president of the party and Noren Hansda was elected general secretary.

 In 1990, N.E.
 Horo was elected president, working president Lal Ranvijay Nath Sahdeo, Ashok Bhagat General Secretary in byniel conference.

-2005 Anosh ekka elected kolebira vidhansabha election and becoming the cabinet minister and also rural development and transport minister of Jharkhand State, Anosh Ekka elected president and Ashok Bhagat Principal general secretary in general conference.

 On 8 January 2009, Jharkhand Party candidate Raja Peter defeated sitting Chief Minister of Jharkhand, Shibu Soren by over 9,000 votes in presidency of Anosh Ekka and Shri Ashok Kumar Bhagat-Principal General Secretary.

 Splinter groups

-The Jharkhand Party was fragmented into several splinter groups, including more then nine during 1967–1972, after its merger into the Indian National Congress.
+The Jharkhand Party was fragmented into several splinter groups, including more than nine during 1967–1972, after its merger into the Indian National Congress.